readium/r2-workspace-swift/README.md

 [https://github.com/readium/r2-workspace-swift/tree/int/testapp-with-lcp](https://github.com/readium/r2-workspace-swift/tree/int/testapp-with-lcp)

+### Steps

+- Checkout r2-testapp-swift
+- Checkout  r2-lcp-swift
+- Add the line provided by EDRLab to the r2-lcp-swift Cardfile
+- Run " carthage --use-xcframeworks --platform iOS" on both modules
+- Open your workspace and add the r2-lcp-swift project to it
+- Replace all .frameworks as .xcframework inside r2-lcp-swift
+- Open the r2-testapp-lcp target and add ReadiumLCP and R2LCPFramework as dependencies.

 ### dev/testapp-with-lcp
 You pick this branch if are an developer and a R2 contributor.
 You can get started quickly on the R2 Testapp and it's modules including LCP with this branch.
 We do appreciate any contribution, no matter how small it is, it makes a difference :)

 Warning: the content of this branch cannot be built without adding a pre-compiled Readium LCP module.
 Read below about how you can obtain it.

+See also the integration steps detailed in the previous section.

 [https://github.com/readium/r2-workspace-swift/tree/dev/testapp-with-lcp](https://github.com/readium/r2-workspace-swift/tree/dev/testapp-with-lcp)